Travel Guide By Mar

 Best hotels for business travelers to Somaliland

-Most government officials, foreign businessmen and other international visitors prefer to stay at either the Ambassador Hotel or the Mansoor Hotel both of which are far from town and near the airport.
+Most government officials, foreign businessmen, and other international visitors prefer to stay at either the Ambassador Hotel or the Mansoor Hotel both of which are far from town and near the airport.

 The choice is usually based on the fact that both have stronger security and safety measures than all other places in town.
 They have guards, double walls and other safety precautions in place.
-That makes them the preferred option for all international travelers, especially those on business as Somalia continues to be under the threat of terrorism attacks.
+That makes them the preferred option for all international travelers, especially those on business as Somalia continues to be under the threat of terrorist attacks.
 Hotels and other places where officials and international visitors concentrate are of special interest.

 Here you can find modern facilities and a relatively international feel.
 Bear in mind neither of the two hotels have AC in the rooms, despite billing themselves as the business hotels of choice.